firstname.lastname@example.org | (215) 453-9145

 What WiFi systems are your throttles compatible with?

 The Universal WiFi Throttle is compatible with other existing WiFi systems on the market such as the Digitrax LNWI, MRC WiFi module, JMRI, and more.
 If you can control your layout with a cell phone (via the WiThrottle Protocol) our throttle will work on your layout too!
+We have not completed testing with Lenz, Roco, or MRC systems - please stay tuned for future updates.

 Will this throttle work with my existing Digitrax Layout?